Product Feature: Understanding Speech Despite Distractors Blog Header

 Sample activity to practice understanding distorted speech with differentiated levels of difficulty

 These examples are just a few of the interactive activities that await you at Learnigo!
-We invite you to try our free 30-day Trial!
+We invite you to try our free trial!
 There, you can sample some of the activities in worksheets included in the Understanding Speech Despite Distractors program.

 Access the free Understanding Speech Despite Distractors lesson plan here!